wandb/docs/docs/guides/app/features/tags.md

 run.update()
 ```

-You can read more about how to use the Public API in the [reference documentation](../../../ref/README.md) or [guide](../../../guides/track/public-api-guide.md).
+Read more about how to use the Public API in the [reference documentation](../../../ref/README.md) or [guide](../../../guides/track/public-api-guide.md).

   </TabItem>
   <TabItem value="projectpage">

 This method is best suited to tagging large numbers of runs with the same tag or tags.

-In the [runs sidebar](../pages/project-page.md#search-for-runs) of the [Project Page](../pages/project-page.md),  click the table icon in the upper-right.
-This will expand the sidebar into the full [runs table](runs-table.md).
+1. In the [runs sidebar](../pages/project-page.md#search-for-runs) of the [Project Page](../pages/project-page.md), select the table icon in the upper-right.
+This expands the sidebar into the full [runs table](runs-table.md).

-Hover over a run in the table to see a checkbox on the left or look in the header row for a checkbox that will allow you to select all runs.
+2. Hover your mouse over a run in the table to see a checkbox on the left or look in the header row for a checkbox that select all runs.

-Click the checkbox to enable bulk actions.
-Select the runs to which you'd like to apply your tag(s).
+3. Select the checkbox to enable bulk actions.
+4. Select the runs to which you want to apply your tags.

-Click the Tag button above the rows of runs.
+5. Select the **Tag** button above the rows of runs.

-Type a tag you'd like to add and click "Add" below the text box to add a new tag.
+6. Type the tag you want to add and select the **Create new tag** checkbox to add the tag.

   </TabItem>
   <TabItem value="runpage">

-This method is best suited to applying a tag or tags to a single run by hand.
+This method is best suited to applying a tag or tags to a single run manually.

-In the left sidebar of the [Run Page](../pages/run-page.md), click the top [Overview tab](../pages/run-page.md#overview-tab).
+1. In the left sidebar of the [Run Page](../pages/run-page.md), select the top [Overview tab](../pages/run-page.md#overview-tab).

-Next to "Tags" is a gray ➕ button.
-Click on that plus to add a tag.
+2. Select the gray plus icon (**+**) button next to **Tags**.

-Type a tag you'd like to add and click "Add" below the text box to add a new tag.
+3. Type a tag you want to add and select **Add** below the text box to add a new tag.

   </TabItem>
 </Tabs>